Iapygian–Tarentine wars: Prelude

-The Iapygians were an Illyrian people who had migrated to Italy from the Balkans from around 1000 BC-900 BC.
 The three Iapygian tribes were the Messapians, Daunians and the Peucetians.
 By around 500 BC the Messapians were organised into a confederation of city-states.
 In 706 BC Taras was founded by Dorian immigrants as the only Spartan colony.
 From its foundation the city had contested control of the areas rich Sallentine Peninsula with the Iapygians.
 The development of the city was restricted to the shoreline since the residents Iapygians resisted the rule of Taras.
 Taranto increased its power, becoming a commercial power and a sovereign city of Magna Graecia, ruling over the Greek colonies in southern Italy.
 Conflict between the Iapygians and Taras was inevitable, resulting in a series of conflicts and wars during the 5th and 4th centuries.
 These battles were only the latest outbreak of violence in a long-running altercation that had been going on since the arrival of the Greeks in the region in the late 8th century BC.